-Schedule 1 birds are specially protected under the Wildlife & Countryside Act 1981.
+Schedule 1 birds are specially protected under the Wildlife & Countryside Act 1981 (as amended).
 This means that it is an offence to intentionally disturb these birds whilst they are building a nest, or in, on or near a nest containing eggs or young; or to disturb dependent young even if not in the nest.

 The BTO is responsible for issuing Schedule 1 permits for England and Scotland and checking applications for the issue of Welsh Schedule 1 licences if you wish to: